 Peer Writing Assistants (PWAs) at the Writing Centre are skilled upper-year and graduate student volunteers who enjoy helping others become better writers.
-They provide a vital component of our program, extending the service the Centre offers to students in developing their writing skills and confidence.
+PWAs provide advice on any first and second-year course, while Science PWAs advise on first and second-year courses in all science and mathematical disciplines.
+PWAs and Science PWAs provide a vital component of our program, extending the service the Centre offers to students in developing their writing skills and confidence.

 PWAs are trained to work on-on-one with students taking first and second year courses, helping with clarifying the terms of the assignment, brainstorming, pre-writing and structuring, providing feedback, and directing students to the resources they need to produce good papers.
 For many students, this service makes a significant difference in their academic performance and confidence.